-Getting started on greening your institution can feel overwhelming.
-When there is so much to be done, it can be difficult to navigate which steps to take and which projects to prioritize.
-Look for tangible, realistic goals and target “low-hanging fruit” — projects that are cost-effective and easily executed.
+One can feel overwhelmed when trying to green their institution.
+When there is so much to be done, it can be difficult to navigate which steps to take and which project to prioritize.
+Look for tangible, realistic goals and target “low-hanging fruit” – projects that are cost effective and easily executed.
 These ten tips provide stepping stones towards becoming a more sustainable institution.
 Harvest these low-hanging fruits and dig in!

 Ten Tips for Greening Your Institution